-"And whenever the cloud lifted from the Tent, Bnei Yisrael would set out accordingly..."
+"And whenever the cloud lifted from the Tent, the Children of Israel would set out accordingly..."
 (9:17)

 As the Jews wandered the desert, a cloud hovering over the Mishkan would cue when to camp, how long to stay, and when to leave.
 The Torah spends seven pesukim describing how they followed the clouds prompts, which begs the question of why the need to be so verbose.